 We adopt QUIC 1-RTT in our evaluation below.
 Once the analytics server (master node) receives an aggregation packet, meaning that INSA is enabled, it will log the timestamp; otherwise, it will submit the data to Spark Streaming which processes the data and logs the finishing timestamp.

-We select the marketing campaign analytics as the target application.
-Different from Yahoo Streaming Benchmark [56], which correlates the user ID and the ad campaign ID, we go further to count the user demographic information (we randomly generate gender, age, and geolocation for each user) for each ad campaign, as demonstrated in [5].
-In addition, we set the interval of Spark Streaming to be 150 ms as it is optimal for most tasks and our environment - representing the minimal feasible interval.
+We select the advertisement campaign analytics as the target application.
+Different from Yahoo Streaming Benchmark [46], which correlates the user ID and the ad campaign ID, we go further to count the user demographic information (we randomly generate gender, age, and geolocation for each user) for each ad campaign.
+In addition, we set the interval of Spark Streaming to be 150 ms as it is suitable for most of our tasks and environment, i.e., it minimizes the time cost.

 Performance Evaluation.
 We first evaluate the impact of delays between the components for per-packet forwarding.
-We adopt different delays - taking Nth percentile of delays from Figure 6(c) - in our testbed and perform 10,000 requests from the client for each experiment.
+We adopt different delays-taking Nth percentile of delays from Figure 5(a)-in our testbed and perform 10,000 requests from the client for each experiment.
 We send 10 requests per second (RPS), a relatively low rate, to exclude the impact of workloads (which we explore later in the text).
 We adopt the same "best practice" assumption as in § 5.1.
-When the Nth percentile of delay is selected, we take the Nth percentile of $d{CE}$ and $d{EW}$ as well.

-Figure 9(a) shows the total time costs given different delay percentiles in our measurement.
-The total time costs are measured from when clients send requests until the results are obtained, either from Spark Streaming

-(solid lines and hollow markers) or from AggSwitch if INSA is enabled (dashed lines and filled markers).
+Figure 6(a) shows the total time costs given different delay percentiles in our measurement.
+The total time costs are measured from when clients send requests until the results are obtained, either from Spark Streaming (solid lines and hollow markers) or from AggSwitch if INSA is enabled (dashed lines and filled markers).
 Overall, the results show that the total time cost increases as the delay percentile increases, i.e., the clients experience worse Internet infrastructure.
 Still, Snatch is beneficial at all times.
-The total time cost, from shortest to longest, is achieved in the following order: Trans-1RTT and App-HTTPS with INSA (AES encryption), App-HTTPS with INSA (PHE), Trans-1RTT and App-HTTPS without INSA, and finally the current practice with no privacy guarantee.
-Another exception occurs at the 100th delay percentile where the performance of Trans-1RTT without INSA exceeds App-HTTPS with INSA because $d{CE}$ drastically increases.
+The shortest to longest total time cost are between Trans-1RTT and App-HTTPS without INSA, and between Trans-1RTT and App-HTTPS without INSA.
+One exception occurs at the 100th delay percentile where the performance of Trans-1RTT without INSA exceeds App-HTTPS with INSA because d{CE} drastically increases.

-In terms of speedups, APP-HTTPS and Trans-1RTT reduce the time cost at most by a factor of 2.1x and 5.4x without INSA (at 95th delay percentile), or by 24.5x and 31.2x with INSA with AES encryption (at 1st delay percentile).
+In terms of speedups, APP-HTTPS and Trans-1RTT reduce the time cost at most by a factor of 2.1x and 5.4x without INSA (at 95th delay percentile), or by 24.5x and 31.2x with INSA (at 1st delay percentile).
 When INSA is enabled, the speedups slowly decrease as the delay percentile increase, i.e., the clients experience worse Internet infrastructure.
-Yet, the speedup of Trans-1RTT with INSA is at least 3.8x at the 100th delay percentile, which brings the total time from 2,807 ms down to 735 ms. In the median case, the speedups for APP-HTTPS and Trans-1RTT are 1.9x and 2.0x without INSA, or 6.3x and 8.3x with INSA (AES encryption).
-Compared to Figure 8(b), Trans-1RTT under-performs the results from § 5.1, yet App-HTTPS over-performs the corresponding results.
-This is because the processing time costs at the edge server and at the analytics server in our testbed are both smaller than in § 5.1.
+Yet, the speedup of Trans-1RTT with INSA is at least 3.8x at the 100th delay percentile, which brings the total time from 2,807 ms down to 735 ms. In the median case, the speedups for APP-HTTPS and Trans-1RTT are 1.9x and 2.0x without INSA, or